mistermaps/cryptoreturn/README.md

 ### to do:
 as of v2.0:
-- rewrite coinBar to
+- rewrite coinBar to make it current with main program
+- add CSV encryption
 - add more currencies and exchanges
-- create configuration menu: allow user to pick from preferred exchange, set path manually, toggle display options
+- create configuration menu: allow user to pick from preferred exchange, set path manually, toggle display options, encryption
 - add argument parser to run program from command line
 - continue beautifying, streamlining, and improving; ensure conventionality in source
 - continuing rewriting program to be more Pythonic as knowledge grows